What is Talcum Powder?

 Talcum Powder and Ovarian Cancer

-In the 1960s, researchers saw a possible link between talcum powder and ovarian cancer, noting that some talcum powders contained asbestos, and asbestos placed intraperitoneally on the surface of the ovaries of animals resulted in multilayered abnormal cell growth.
+In the 1960s, Harvard University researcher D. Daniel Cramer and colleagues saw a possible link between talcum powder and ovarian cancer, noting that some talcum powders contained asbestos, and asbestos placed intraperitoneally on the surface of the ovaries of animals resulted in multilayered abnormal cell growth.
 In 1971, researchers observed talc in human ovarian and uterine cancers.

 A 1982 case-controlled study was the first to link genital use of talcum powder to ovarian cancer.
 Since then, dozens of studies involving thousands of women have found that genital use of talcum powder increases the risk for the deadly disease, including one that found women who have used talcum powder on their genitals were 30 percent more likely to develop ovarian cancer than those who haven’t.